RICHARD B. LEVIEN

 - Edited "Plastic Man: The Artful Life of Jerry Ross Barrish" (documentary feature), William Farley, Director.
 Premiered 2014 at the Mill Valley Film Festival.

-- Edited "Remigration", short narrative film commissioned for ITVS "Future States" program, 2010 - Barry Jenkins ("Medicine for Melancholy"), director.
+- Edited "Remigration", short narrative film commissioned for ITVS "Future States" program, 2010 - Barry Jenkins ("Moonlight"), director.

 - Co-edited and did motion graphics for "D Tour" (documentary feature, 2009) with director Jim Granato.
 Won the Golden Gate award for Best Bay Area documentary at the 2009 San Francisco International Film Festival.
 Appear on the National PBS series Independent Lens in Fall 2009.